NOA-ReACT/SolPol/test_data/README.md

 Measurement starting time in HH:MM:SS (UTC)

 8. `Bias Voltage on Diode`
-Should be zero if instrument wotking properly, forward bias
+Should be zero if instrument working properly, forward bias

 9. `LabJack, mean DC (AIN0)`:
 DC output voltage from the DAQ in Volts